Big Beetles (various families)

 The May Bug (Melolontha melolontha): to the left white grub, in the middle female and to the right male.

 Below to the left you see a close relative of the famous Cockchafer: the Bracken Chafer (also known as Garden Chaffer or Garden Foliage Beetle).
-The adults chew on the butts of plants (roses for instance) and can therefor become a pest when there are a lot of them.
-Usually there are few adults around, so not much harm is done.
+The adults chew on the buds of plants (roses for instance) and can therefore become a pest if they visit a plant in large numbers.
+Usually if there are just a few adults around not much damage is done.
 The larva is much more harmful.
 They eat grass roots, just under the surface.
-This way grass can become detached from its roots, making it possible to lift entire sods.
-Underneath numerous larvae can be found.
-And that's not all: moles and birds are keen on these grubs and can do even more damage to the grass trying to reach them.
+In this way grass gets detached from its roots.
+This can be so bad that entire sods can be lifted and underneath you'll see plenty of larvae.
+And that's not all: moles and birds are keen on these grubs and can do even more damage to the grass when hunting for food.
 All these animals often become a plague in the neat lawns on tenniscourts and golf clubs.
-Nowadays the grubs of the Garden Chafer are effectively fought off by means of biological means: nematods.
+Nowadays the grubs of the Garden Chafer are effectively got rid of using biological weapon: nematods.
 These are minute worms that are parasites to the grubs, killing them quite quickly.
 Below to the right a similar species: the Margined Vine Chafer.
-It is a little bigger, less hairy and always has a green appearance, even in the brown shields.
-It's larvae are as destructive in lawns as the Bracken's are.
+It is a little bigger, less hairy and always has a green appearance, even on the brown shields.
+Its larvae are as destructive in lawns as the Bracken's are.

 Two lawn destroyers: The Bracken or Garden Chafer, also known as the Garden Foliage Beetle (Phyllopertha horticola) to the left and the similar but greener Margined Vine Chafer (Anomala dubia).

 The Brown Chafer (also known as Brown Garden Chafer) has a rusty brown colour indeed.
 The head is black with striking eyes bulging out.
 Reaching some 11 mm, it is much smaller than the May Chafer is and almost hairless.
-The grub lives underground for two years and eats roots as well, mainly those of grasses.
-The species rarely is harmful in agriculture or your garden, for it usuallt appears in quite small numbers.
-Besides the same nematod use against Garden Chafers will destroy many Brown ones as well.
+The grub lives underground for two years and eats roots of grasses.
+The species is rarely harmful to agriculture or to your garden because it usually appears in quite small numbers.
+The same nematod used against Garden Chafers also destroys many Brown ones.
 The species prefers dry, sandy soil.
-Where the May Chafer is a very slow walker, the Brown Chafer can really run and is very fast on the ground.
+The May Chafer is a very slow walker while the Brown Chafer is a fast runner.

 A smaller cousin of the May Bug: the Brown Chafer (Serica brunnea).

 The family of Scarab Beetles is not only comprised of the Chafers, but of the Dung Beetles as well.
 They look for fresh dung, dig a hole in the earth, put the dung in, lay an egg on it and cover it with earth.
 After hatching the larvae will feed on the dung.
-In forests we regularly see them walking about slowly.
+In forests you can often see them move slowly.
 These are the big, black or blueish black species.
-In gardens these are rare, but we might find one of the numerous smaller species, often belonging to a genus called Aphodius.
-They are attracted to rabbit dung especially.
+Dung beetles are rare in gardens, but we might find one of the numerous smaller species, often belonging to a genus called Aphodius.
+They are especially attracted to rabbit dung.
 After hatching the grubs will eat the dung, but may be harmful to grass roots as well.
-This way they sometimes cause damage to golf courses.
+This is why they sometimes cause damage to golf courses.
 But usually more damage is done by birds that feed on them.
 Especially rooks and other crow family members can do a lot of so-called secundary damage by turning the grass over searching for the larvae.
 It is a very common chafer throughout Europe (including the British Isles) and Asia.

-This Aphodius contaminatus is one of the smaller dung beetles.
+Left: a quite spectacular Geotrupes stercorarius , right: Aphodius contaminatus that is one of the smaller dung beetles.

 The most common dungbeetle in our part of Europe is Aphodius prodromus below.
-It is a difficult species to identify, for it is extremely similar to another very common species: Aphodius sphacelatus.
-Both are species especially found in winter and spring.
-More about this species in future when we will dedicate a page to it.
+It is a difficult species to identify because it is extremely similar to another very common species: Aphodius sphacelatus.
+Both are species that can be found in winter and spring.

-Aphodius prodromus is the favourite source of food in early spring by many crows as Jackdaws, Hooded Crows and Rooks.
+In early spring Aphodius prodromus is the favourite source of food for many crows as Jackdaws, Hooded Crows and Rooks.

 4 Various other bigger beetles (Various families)

-In this chapter we'll be dealing with some beetles belonging to smaller or rare families, of which only very few representatives will pop up in one's garden.
-In Western Europe some three species of Cardinal Beetles (Fam.
-Pyrochroidae) are in existance.
-All species are uncommon or even rare.
-This means we were very lucky finding the Black-headed Cardinal Beetle in our garden, for it will not pop up there frequently.
-Even though it is not a very big species (14 to 20 mm), it will catch your attention immediately, because of the striking red colour.
-The adults may be found behind the loose bark of moulding trees, they will also visit flowers to eat pollen.
-The larvae live for 2 or three years in dead, rotting trees.
+In this chapter we'll be dealing with some beetles belonging to smaller or rare families of which only very few representatives will pop up in one's garden.
+There exist about three species of Cardinal Beetles (Fam.
+Pyrochroidae) in Western Europe and all species are uncommon or even rare.
+This means we were very lucky to find the Black-headed Cardinal Beetle in our garden.
+Even though it is not a very big species (14 to 20 mm), it will catch your attention immediately due to its striking red colour.
+The adults may be found behind the loose bark of moulding trees and they will also visit flowers to eat pollen.
+The larvae live two or three years in dead, rotting trees.
 They hunt for other beetle larvae, mainly those of Longhorns and Jewel Beetles.
 This species can be encountered all over Europe, including most of the British Isles, but it is not common anywhere.

 Very uncommon to see in one's garden: the Black-headed Cardinal Beetle (Pyrochroa coccinea).

 Lagria hirta below belongs to its own family of beetles, called the Lagrid Beetles (Lagriidae).
 A very small family, for it is represented by only two species in Britain.
 Of the two only this one is quite common.
-The beetle itself is black, but the shields are brown and covered in small, thin hairs.
-The beetle reaches a length of some 10mm.
+The beetle itself is black, but the shields are brown and covered with small, thin hairs.
+The beetle reaches a length of about 10mm.
 The larvae are usually found among leaf litter on the ground, but do live in compost heaps as well.
 The larva overwinters and pupates in early spring.
-Adult beetles are seen from April to October.
+Adult beetles can be seen from April to October.
 Lagria hirta prefers meadows, forest clearings, parks and gardens, if not too dry.
-A common species in Wales and most of England.
-Less common in Northern England and a local species in Scotland.
+It is a common species in Wales and most of England, less common in Northern England and a local species in Scotland.

 When you are making your own compost, this species, Lagria hirta, is likely to turn up in your garden.

-Would there ever be a competition for having the best common English name, I would certainly nominate the big, black beetle below.
+Would there ever be a competition the best common English name for a beetle, I would certainly nominate the big, black beetle below.
 It is called the Devil's Coach Horse.
-It is a very big beetle and an exception within his family of Rove Beetles, comprised of hundreds of small species, many not even reaching 5 mm.
-The rest of this family is therefore dealt with in the Small Beetles section.
+It is a very big beetle and an exception within his family of Rove Beetles.
+Rove Beetles comprise of hundreds of small species, many hardly even reaching 5 mm.
+The rest of this family is therefore covered in the Small Beetles section of Gardensafari.
 In Britain there are hundreds of Rove Beetle species.
 Actually this is the biggest group of beetles in Western Europe.
-All species have very short shields (elytrae), covering only up to one third of the abdomen.
+All species have very short shields (elytrae), covering up only one third of the abdomen.
 The wings are folded under the small shields, much the way earwigs do.
 Only a few species have lost the ability to fly alltogether.
-Most species are small, but a few are quite big and behave baldly when they feel threatened.
+Most species are small, but a few are quite big and misbehave when they feel threatened.
 Best known is the Devil's Coach Horse.
-A very common species, often found in gardens.
-Especially in autumn it is regularly found indoors, usually causing panic, fear and amazement.
+A very common species which is often found in gardens.
+Especially in autumn it is regularly found indoors, usually causing a mix of panic, fear and amazement.
 When approached it will lift its head and curl up its abdomen.
 This makes it look like a very small scorpion.
-It's his defense position: he's ready to attack.
-It has big, powerful jaws, easily capable of penetrating the human skin to deliver a painful bite and it won't let go quickly.
+By showing how eager it is to attack it tries to intimidate its enemy.
+In fact it is a defense strategy.
+Devil's Coach Horse has big, powerful jaws, easily capable of penetrating the human skin causing a painful bite which won't go away quickly.
 And on the curled abdomen are two glands producing a very nasty smelling stuff it sprays into your direction.
-This is a very welcome guest in your garden though, for it eats a lot of snails.
+This is a very welcome guest in your garden though because it is very fond of eating snails.
 Measuring up to 33 mm this is the biggest of all European Rove Beetles.
 A very common species all over the British Isles, including the Shetlands.

 Our biggest Rove Beetle, the Devil's Coach Horse (Staphylinus olens), has the head of an alien...